theskytalos/fat-16/README.md

 mkdir [PATH/DIR] | Creates a directory with DIR name, if any of the PATH parts are not existant, the program creates it.
 If the DIR directory already exists (either as a file or a directory), an error message is shown. create [PATH/FILE] | Creates a file with FILE name, if FILE already exists (either as a file or a directory), an error message is shown. unlink [PATH/FILE] | Deletes a file or a directory with FILE name.
-If FILE does not exists, an error message is shown. write <STRING> [PATH/FILE] | Writes (overwriting) STRING in the FILE file.
-If FILE does not exists as a file or is a directory, an error message is shown. append <STRING> [PATH/FILE] | Writes (appending) STRING in the FILE file.
+If FILE does not exists, an error message is shown. write "STRING" [PATH/FILE] | Writes (overwriting) STRING in the FILE file.
+If FILE does not exists as a file or is a directory, an error message is shown. append "STRING" [PATH/FILE] | Writes (appending) STRING in the FILE file.
 If FILE does not exists as a file or is a directory, an error message is shown. read [PATH/FILE] | Prints in the standard output the contents of the FILE file.
 If FILE does not exists as a file or is a directory, an error message is shown.

 ### Compiling & Running